 — Unusual Facts (@UnusualFacts6) 25 March 2019

 In the first image, the light from the brake lights and traffic signs appear distorted, stretching into a wide, starburst shape.
-This exactly indicates what vision with astigmatism looks like.
+This exactly indicates what astigmatism vision looks like.
 In the second image, the lights coming off of the traffic light appear softer and have a halo shape, which represents clear vision.

 This tweet gathered over 80,000 reactions and led many to suspect they had undiagnosed astigmatism.
 Most of the people who reacted thought the image on the left was a representation of perfect vision, and the results have shocked them.
 Some people with glasses thought the distorted vision was actually a normal condition.